Digital marketing: History

 when the proliferation of devices capable of accessing digital media led to sudden growth.
-Statistics produced in 2012 and 2013 showed that digital marketing was still growing.
+Statistics produced in 2012 and 2013 showed that digital marketing continued to grow significantly.

 With the development of social media in the 2000s, such as LinkedIn, Facebook, YouTube, and Twitter, consumers became highly dependent on digital electronics in their daily lives.
 Therefore, they expected a seamless user experience across different channels for searching product information.
 The change in customer behavior improved the diversification of marketing technology.

 Digital media growth was estimated at 4.5 trillion online ads served annually with digital media spending at 48% growth in 2010.
 An increasing portion of advertising stems from businesses employing Online Behavioural Advertising (OBA) to tailor advertising for internet users, but OBA raises concerns about consumer privacy and data protection.

-Non-linear marketing approach

-Nonlinear marketing, a type of interactive marketing, is a long-term marketing approach that builds on businesses collecting information about an Internet user's online activities and trying to be visible in multiple areas.

-Unlike traditional marketing techniques, which involve direct, one-way messaging to consumers (via print, television, and radio advertising), nonlinear digital marketing strategies are centered on reaching prospective customers across multiple online channels.

-Combined with higher consumer knowledge and the demand for more sophisticated consumer offerings, this change has forced many businesses to rethink their outreach strategy and adopt or incorporate omnichannel, nonlinear marketing techniques to maintain sufficient brand exposure, engagement, and reach.

-Nonlinear marketing strategies involve efforts to adapt the advertising to different platforms and to tailor the advertising to different individual buyers rather than a large coherent audience.